-Trial against philanthropist and dozens resumes in Turkey
+Turkish court rules to keep philanthropist Kavala in prison

 The Council of Europe, a 47-member bloc that upholds human rights, notified Turkey in December that it intended to refer the case to the court to determine whether Turkey refused to abide by final judgments, which are binding.
 It called on Turkey to release Kavala immediately and conclude the criminal procedures without delay.
 It asked Turkey to submit its views by Jan.
 19 before a Feb.
 2 session of the council.

-Kavala is the founder of a nonprofit organization, Anadolu Kultur, that focuses on cultural and artistic projects promoting peace and dialogue.
+Kavala is the founder of a nonprofit organization, Anadolu Kultur, which focuses on cultural and artistic projects promoting peace and dialogue.